mdbook-admonish

 Optional.

-Additional type of block to support.
 You must run mdbook-admonish generate-custom after updating these values, to generate the correct styles.

 icon = "./money-bag.svg"